Vlad04/DBA-project/README.md

 1) Gather user information from tweeter API

-    Givies as parameter the first and second user: python main.py --user 20_Vlad
+    #Givies as parameter the first and second user:

+        python main.py --user 20_Vlad

         python main.py --user BillGates

-    To upload your results to a firebase database make upload
+    #To upload your results to a firebase database

+        make upload

-    On Makefile you can edit the upload line to your own firebase link database (https://basesdedatos-b5c80.firebaseio.com) Remember to disable the security on your firebase:
+    #On Makefile you can edit the upload line to your own firebase link database (https://basesdedatos-b5c80.firebaseio.com)

+    #Remember to disable the security on your firebase:

-        On your project go to Database -> Rules and edit as following:
+    #On your Firebase project go to Database -> Rules and edit as following:

             {
               "rules": {
                 ".read": false,
                 ".write": false
               }
             }

-   To open the graph just run the command line:
+   #To open the graph just run the command line:

         evince graph.pdf

 2) Generate a graph newtwork: